-This series of questions will ensure no details slip through the cracks in the design phase of your next bulk conveying system. »
+To ensure no details slip through the cracks during the design phase of your bulk conveying system, consider the following series of questions:

 - What is the material?